rjf2016/tradeSim/README.md

 ### Setup Firebase
 Create a new firebase project [here](https://console.firebase.google.com/) and set up an iOS or Android project with a bundleID.
 Download the cooresponding `plist` or `json` files.

-Update the stores/SettingsStore.js file with your own FireBase config data.
+Update the stores/SettingsStore.js file with your own firebase config data.

 Copy `GoogleService-Info.plist` to overwrite the placeholder file in the `ios` folder.